-Using data from the 1-year American Community Survey for each year over the period 2014-2018, we constructed a 5-year sample of microdata in order to pool a large enough sample from which we could derive accurate estimates for the undocumented population in Virginia.
-To this dataset, we apply the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in the overall United States and individual states.
+Using microdata from the 1-year American Community Survey over the period 2014-2018, we construct a 5-year sample that is large enough for us to derive accurate estimates for the undocumented population in Georgia.
+We then apply the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in the overall United States and individual states.
 The foreign-born population is adjusted for misreporting in two ways.
-Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years (as of 2018) or, if married to a U.S. citizen, for less than three years.
+Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years or, if married to a U.S. citizen, for less than three years, by the time they filled out the survey.
 We use the following criteria to code foreign-born individuals as legal U.S. residents:

-- Arrived in the U.S. before 1980 - · Citizens and children less than 18 years old reporting that at least one U.S.-born parent - Recipients of Social Security benefits, Supplemental Security Income, Medicaid, Medicare, military insurance, or public assistance - Households with at least one citizen that received SNAP benefits - · People in the Armed Forces and veterans - Refugees - Working in occupations requiring a license - Working in occupations that immigrants are likely to be on H-1B or other visas, including computer scientists, professors, engineers, and life scientists - · Government employees, and people working in the public administration sector - · Any of the above conditions applies to the householder's spouse - The remainder of the foreign-born population that do not meet these criteria are reclassified as undocumented.
-For the purposes of this analysis, we limit the population of interest to those between the ages of 16 and 44 with a high school degree or its equivalent or some college experience, but lacking a bachelor's degree.
+- · Arrived in the U.S. before 1980 - · Citizens and children less than 18 years old reporting that at least one U.S.-born parent - Recipients of Social Security benefits, Supplemental Security Income, Medicaid, Medicare, military insurance, or public assistance - Households with at least one citizen that received SNAP benefits - People in the Armed Forces and veterans - Refugees - Working in occupations requiring a license - Working in occupations that immigrants are likely to be on H-1B or other visas, including computer scientists, professors, engineers, and life scientists - · Government employees, and people working in the public administration sector - Any of the above conditions applies to the householder's spouse - The remainder of the foreign-born population that do not meet these criteria are reclassified as undocumented.

+For the purposes of this analysis, we limit the target population to undocumented immigrants aged 16 to 30 with a high school degree or equivalent or some college experience, but lacking a bachelor's degree.